 So many of these children remain in the system while others are adopted.
 They all matter, and they all need our help.
 When we welcome these children into our homes and do it out of love, they will forever remember our generosity and kindness.

-You can be a foster parent whether you rent of own.
-Adequate space to accommodate the child is required as well as a place for their belongings.
+You can be a foster parent whether you rent or own.
+Adequate space is required to accommodate the child as well as a place for their belongings.
 You may be allowed to foster a child with no spare room if you meet certain requirements.

 Do you make money fostering?

 Those new to the idea of fostering a child may ask themselves, do you make money fostering a child?

 Fostering a child is not a career and should not be viewed as a way to make money.
 A stipend is provided to compensate for the child’s room and board, clothing, and other daily incidentals.
 The higher the needs of the child, the higher the reimbursement.
 This money is for the child.

 When considering the pros and cons of being a foster parent, monetary reasons should not be a motivating factor.

 As a former foster care child myself, I remember when my foster parent took me shopping with her own money, as the state of Washington would only offer a $100 clothes voucher per year per child.
 Yes, per year.

 I have heard stories of foster parents not spending any of the money on their foster children.
 And some birthdays are overlooked and no presents are presented to celebrate a birthday that might or might not be remembered or given attention to.